By: Shaun Morash

 Rams -2.5 vs Eagles: Look around the Eagles wins this year and you will find one win versus a playoff team, the Panthers.
 The Eagles lost to the Chiefs and the Seahawks, handily.
 The fact of the matter is the Eagles have been a fun story but have proven nothing, certainly not like the Rams proved in their win over the Saints.
 I expect a really fun game Sunday.
 In the end, the Rams win this game outright, and if you like them outright, it has to be by at least a field goal and a cover.

 Giants +4.5 vs Cowboys: This has been one wild week for the Giants, but I’d expect the players that were “quitting” rising to the occasion and to play their rival the Cowboys like it is their Super Bowl.
 For once there will be positive vibes in MetLife stadium this season and Eli Manning has to have a chip on his shoulder.
 For one day in 2017, I think the Giants win one for their fans and bury the Cowboys’ playoff hopes.

 Ravens +5.5 at Steelers: Five-and-a-half points is a big spread for any divisional game, let alone for a team to be laying on a short week after an emotional game in which they lost a heart and soul player for their defense in Ryan Shazier.
 The Ravens defense is rolling and should have no distractions.
 I think Baltimore pulls the upset and wins the game, but even if they lose, it won’t be by a wide margin as Vegas is suggesting.

 Football Food of the Week

-Thank you all for reading and enjoy Week 1.
-You can follow me on Twitter and Instagram @MrazCBS.
+Thanks for reading.
+You can follow me on Twitter and Instagram @MrazCBS